Symmetry energy and neutron star properties in the saturated Nambu-Jona-Lasinio model: INTRODUCTION

-As known from the QCD, the chiral symmetry serves as a cornerstone to construct the effective models of the strong interaction~\cite{winb79,winb91}.
-Among many models that realize the chiral symmetry in bulk matter, e.g., see Refs.~\cite{namb10,gell60,bog83,fn93,la11}, the Nambu-Jona-Lasinio (NJL) model~\cite{namb10} and chiral-$\sigma$ model~\cite{gell60,bog83} are two popular ones.
-The NJL model was originally proposed to realize the spontaneous symmetry breaking since the pion, as the Goldstone boson, can be derived dynamically albeit with nucleonic degrees of freedom.
+To answer these questions, let's first recall the prime importance of the chiral symmetry in the strong interaction.
+In fact, the chiral symmetry has served as a cornerstone to construct the effective QCD models of the strong interaction~\cite{winb79,winb91}.
+In the development of RMF models, the chiral symmetry has also played an important role in guiding the nonlinear form of the meson self-interacting terms needed for the appropriate in-medium effects~\cite{gell60,lee74,mo77,bog83,bog83n}.
+To explore the novel high-density behaviors of the symmetry energy in the RMF approximation, it is appropriate to adopt chiral models and thus constrain the relevant interactions with the chiral symmetry.
+Among models respecting the chiral symmetry in bulk matter~\cite{gell60,bog83,namb10,fn93,la11}, the Nambu-Jona-Lasinio (NJL) model~\cite{namb10} and chiral-$\sigma$ model~\cite{gell60,bog83} are two popular ones.
+The NJL model was originally proposed to realize the spontaneous symmetry breaking since the pion, as the Goldstone boson, can be derived dynamically.
 With the quark degrees of freedom, the NJL model is considered as an effective model for the QCD~\cite{kl92,vo91,bu05}.
-Since the confinement is absent in the NJL model, it is a work of art to construct the nucleons and describe nuclear matter~\cite{bent01}.
-Persisting in the character of chiral symmetry that is measured by the chiral condensate in the non-perturbative vacuum, it would be economic to realize in the NJL model the spontaneous breaking of the chiral symmetry with nucleonic degrees of freedom, like the chiral-$\sigma$ model.
-In this work, we thus adopt the hadron-level NJL model to check whether the covariant interactions that respect the chiral symmetry can constrain the symmetry energy.
-It is known that the nuclear matter saturation can not be produced by the original four-fermion interactions.
-The inclusion of eight-fermion interactions is important to obtain the saturation~\cite{v11,in12}.
-This is similar to the chiral-$\sigma$ model, where the saturation is fulfilled by introducing the scalar-vector coupling~\cite{bog83,uch10}.
-Similar efforts were also made to study the nuclear matter saturation and the phase diagram in the NJL model~\cite{pa03,tsu10,lee13}.
-Note that the point coupling model is similar in form to the NJL model, and it was used to study the density dependence of the symmetry energy~\cite{lie7}.
-However, the point coupling model~\cite{ni1,ni2,p1} was not built to manifest the chiral symmetry that is important for the strong interaction.
-In order to study the density dependence of the symmetry energy, we introduce in the NJL model the isovector, isovector-vector and isovector-scalar interactions that also respect the chiral symmetry.
-The isovector is a four-fermion interaction, and isovector-vector and isovector-scalar terms represent the eight-fermion interaction in the NJL model.
-Through the isovector-vector interaction, the super-soft symmetry energy may be produced.
-However, we will explain why the symmetry energy in the RMF approximation can not be super-soft according to the NS stability.
-Moreover, we will examine how the symmetry energy evolves with the density in the NJL model.
+While it is not straightforward to construct the nucleons and describe nuclear matter due to the absence of the confinement in the NJL model~\cite{bent01}, it is economic to realize in the NJL model the spontaneous breaking of the chiral symmetry with nucleonic degrees of freedom~\cite{v11,in12,pa03,lee13}, like the chiral-$\sigma$ model.
+In the hadron-level NJL model, the character of chiral symmetry is also measured by the chiral condensate in the non-perturbative vacuum.
+In this work, we thus study in the hadron-level NJL model the density dependence of the symmetry energy with the various interactions respecting the chiral symmetry.